reid82/skool-downloader/README.md

 Bulk download videos, text content, and resources from Skool.com membership sites.

+## Disclaimer

+This tool is intended for **personal backup and offline access** of content you have legitimately purchased or have membership access to.

+- Only download content from communities you are a paying member of
+- Respect content creators' intellectual property rights
+- Do not redistribute downloaded content
+- Use responsibly and in accordance with Skool's Terms of Service

+The author assumes no responsibility for misuse of this tool.

 ## Features

 - Download videos from multiple providers (Wistia, Vimeo, YouTube, Loom, native)